quartzmo/butterfly_net/README.md

 ### The return value of the inspect method is not valid code

-Butterfly Net relies on an expectation value responding with valid Ruby code to the inspect method, which is the case for core classes such as Hash and Array.
-However, it's not the case with most classes, many of which respond with the familiar `#<...>` notation, which isn't interpreted.
+Currently, the expectation that Butterfly Net places into an assertion is the output of an object's inspect method.
+Core classes such as Hash and Array return executable code, which works great.
+Unfortunately, most classes respond with the familiar
+`#<...>` notation, which can't be interpreted.

 For example:

     assert_equal(#<BigDecimal:11511d8,'Infinity',4(24)>, BigDecimal.new("1.0") / BigDecimal.new("0.0"))  # doesn't work

 The workaround is to assign expected values to a variable.
 Of course, you have to know what to expect in order to do this, which may take a few tries.
 Sorry.
+I'll be working on a solution to this one.

 ### Assigning a variable, even in a string, results in no assertion for that line

-To keep tests readable, assignments such as "a = 1" should be written without enclosing assertions.
+To keep tests readable, Butterfly Net writes simple assignments such as "a = 1" without enclosing assertions.
-In some cases, however, this causes Butterfly Net to miss statements that should be tested.
+However, the regex it uses to make this exception can cause Butterfly Net to miss some tests.

 For example: